-Every school is unique and choosing one that fits who you are and what you want out of you practice is important.
+Every school is unique and choosing one that fits who you are and what you want out of your practice is important.
 Choosing a school may seem like a daunting task.
 Here are some of the most common mistakes when choosing a yoga school.

 As the saying goes, you get what you pay for!
-When it comes to education, your teachers experience makes a big difference.
-The school you choose should be transparent and sharing with you at minimum their lead teacher experience.
+When it comes to education, your teacher’s experience makes a big difference.
+The school you choose should be transparent and share with you their lead teacher experience.

 As the founder of the Life of Wellness Institute and lead teacher, I have been practicing yoga for more than 30 years.
 My first 200-hour training was when I was 16.
 It was a gift from my first teacher to support me in surviving and ultimately thriving after being sexually assaulted.

 Not knowing if your Yoga School is a certified school with the Yoga Alliance and what that means for you.

 The Yoga Alliance® is the largest non-profit association representing the yoga community.
-Their mission is to promote and support the integrity and diversity of the teaching of yoga.
+Its mission is to promote and support the integrity and diversity of the teaching of yoga.

-In most studios around the world today require registration and membership with the YA.
-To have this open to you, including travelling to teach all across the world, your training needs to be completed in a YA Registered Yoga School (RYS).
+Today, most studios around the world, require registration and membership with the YA.
+To have this open to you, including traveling to teach all across the world, your training needs to be completed in a YA Registered Yoga School (RYS).

 The Life of Wellness Institute is registered with the Yoga Alliance, The Canadian Yoga Alliance, and more.
 Click this link to check out our professional membership page listing all of our affiliations and registrations.